Shadow15510/Vecmat/README.md

 Vecmat is a librairie of vectorial and matricial manipulations.
 This librairie is oriented-object, so you can use `Vector` and `Matrix` like `list` or `str` objects.
 This librairie was made by Charlotte THOMAS and Sha-Chan~.

+There is two file : `vecmat.py` is the complete librairie for computer and `vecmat_nw.py` is the same librairie but without some functions like `solve`.
+This lighter version is specially design for the Numworks calculators but you can execute it on other calculators like Casio Graph 90+E or Graph 35+E II.

-Version 1.3.4 - Bêta released on 14 of July.
+Version 1.4 released on 15 of July.

 ### Licence